 The compact scalar $\phi$ and the $SU(N)$ matrix $U$ are completely decoupled in the Lagrangian \eqref{eq:bosonizedthirring}.
-However note that since $U(N)\simeq [SU(N)\times U(1)]/{\bf Z}_N $ to obtain the deformed $U(N)_1$ model from \eqref{eq:bosonizedthirring} we further need to gauge the diagonal ${\bf Z}_N$ symmetry between ${\bf Z}^A_N$ and a ${\bf Z}^\phi_N$ subgroup of the shift symmetry of the compact boson.
+However, since $U(N)\simeq [SU(N)\times U(1)]/{\bf Z}_N $, to obtain the deformed $U(N)_1$ model from \eqref{eq:bosonizedthirring} we further need to gauge the diagonal ${\bf Z}_N$ symmetry between ${\bf Z}^A_N$ and a ${\bf Z}^\phi_N$ subgroup of the shift symmetry of the compact boson.
 A similar subtlety arises in the identification of the deformed $U(N)_1$ model with the original fermionic theory \eqref{eq:LThirring}.
 Since the fermionic theory depends on the spin structures while the bosonic one does not, to obtain a full equivalence one needs to gauge a ${\bf Z}_2$ symmetry (see e.g. \cite{Bhardwaj:2016clt, Karch:2019lnn, Ji:2019ugf}).
 The gauging of these discrete symmetries will not affect the calculation of the free energy on ${\bf R}^2$ --where we do not have twisted sectors-- as a function of $\mu$.
-However both the gauging of ${\bf Z}_N$ and of ${\bf Z}_2$ can play a role in the study of the thermal partition function, because of the non-trivial topology of the background, and therefore it would be interesting to study these issues in more detail in the future.
+However both the gauging of ${\bf Z}_N$ and of ${\bf Z}_2$ can play a role in the study of the thermal partition function, because of the non-trivial topology of the background.
+It would be interesting to study these issues in more detail.

 The value of $\lambda'$ is an RG invariant, because it only changes the radius of the compact boson.
 The coupling $\lambda$, instead, runs and becomes strong in the IR.
 Equivalently, the couplings $\lambda_s,\lambda_v$ must both run, with $\beta_{\lambda_v}=-\beta_{\lambda_s}$ \cite{Bondi:1989nq}.
-We then see that the coupling $\lambda_v$ at finite $N$ has to be included, as it is anyway generated radiatively.
+The coupling $\lambda_v$ at finite $N$ has then to be included, as it is anyway generated radiatively.

-Due to the presence of the compact boson, the cGN is gapless in the IR.
-The impossibility of having a trivially gapped theory could be anticipated by the presence of a (continuous) 't Hooft anomaly between the $U(1)_V$ and $U(1)_A$ currents.
+The impossibility of a trivially gapped theory could be anticipated by the presence of a 't Hooft anomaly between the $U(1)_V$ and $U(1)_A$ currents.
 In the bosonized version of the theory, this 't Hooft anomaly is reproduced by the compact scalar, where $U(1)_A$ and $U(1)_V$ act as a shift on $\phi$ and on its dual, respectively.